AstroPilot-AI/.github/profile/README.md

 # AstroPilot

-AstroPilot is a multiagent system designed to automatize scientific research in astrophysics and cosmology
+AstroPilot is a multi-agent system designed to automatize scientific research in astrophysics and cosmology.

 ## Installation